danielabar/meblog/src/markdown/speed-up-pg-fts-with-persistent-ts-vectors.md

   - "Setup a Rails Project with Postgres and Docker"
 ---

 A while back, I built a site-wide search bar for a Rails app, the kind that lets users type anything and instantly find relevant content across the product.
-We used PostgreSQL’s full-text search via the excellent [pg_search](https://github.com/Casecommons/pg_search) gem.
+We used PostgreSQL's full-text search via the excellent [pg_search](https://github.com/Casecommons/pg_search) gem.

 At first glance, `pg_search` feels almost magical.
-If you just follow the README and test locally with a small dataset, everything works instantly.
+If you just follow the early part of the README and test locally with a small dataset, everything works instantly.
 But once you hit production with millions of records, unexpected performance issues can appear.
-The gem itself is fast — the challenge is knowing **which implementation choices matter at scale** and measuring performance to catch traps before they bite.
+These aren't necessarily the gem's fault.
+The challenge is knowing which implementation choices matter at scale and measuring performance to catch issues early.

-In this post, we’ll focus on **one specific performance issue**: computing PostgreSQL `tsvector`s on the fly for queries.
-To make the example concrete, we’ll use a **simplified Recipe app** — just enough to show the problem and the solution.
+In this post, we'll focus on one performance issue I ran into, computing PostgreSQL `tsvector`s on the fly for queries.
+To make the example concrete, we'll use a simplified Recipe app.

-Before diving in, I’ll also mention what we *didn’t* do:
+Before diving in, I'll also mention what we *didn't* do:

-* We’d already tried an **AI/RAG-style approach** (retrieval-augmented generation) earlier, embedding records into a vector store and letting a model generate search-like responses.
+* We'd already tried an **AI/RAG-style approach** (retrieval-augmented generation) earlier, embedding records into a vector store and letting a model generate search-like responses.
 The results were unpredictable and hard to explain — especially for business users who expected consistent matches.
 So we went back to traditional full-text search where we could reason about ranking and performance.
-* **Elasticsearch** or managed solutions like **Algolia** would’ve worked too, but for our volumes (millions of records, not billions) and a small engineering team without full-time ops, they would have been overkill.
-We wanted something native to Postgres — easy to deploy, easy to back up, and zero external dependencies.
+* Elasticsearch or managed solutions like Algolia would've worked too, but for our volumes (low millions) and a small engineering team without full-time ops, they would have been overkill.
+We wanted something native to PostgreSQL — easy to deploy, easy to back up, and zero external dependencies.

-With that context, let’s look at the Recipe example and what I learned along the way.
+With that context, let's look at the Recipe example and what I learned along the way.

 ## The Recipe App: A Simplified Example

 Imagine an app where users can browse and create recipes.
-For simplicity, we’ll just focus on public **Recipe** records.
-Each recipe has many **ingredients**, and our search needs to handle queries like:

-> “chicken soup”

-…and return recipes whose titles or ingredient lists match all query terms, supporting prefix matches (e.g., “chick” → “chicken”).
+Each recipe has a title and many ingredients.
+The search needs to handle queries like "chicken soup" or "garlic", and return recipes whose titles or ingredient lists match all query terms, supporting prefix matches (e.g., “chick” → “chicken”).

-This setup is representative of a common SaaS challenge: multiple text fields to search, large data volume, and user-facing performance expectations.

 ```
 Recipe
  ├── has_many :ingredients
 ```

-## Starting Simple with pg_search
+## Setup Search

 Getting started with [pg_search](https://github.com/Casecommons/pg_search) is straightforward.
-After adding it to the `Gemfile` and installing it, generate the migration:
+After adding it to the `Gemfile` and installing it, generate and run the migration:

 ```bash
 bin/rails g pg_search:migration:multisearch
 bin/rails db:migrate
 ```

-This creates the `pg_search_documents` table:
+This creates the `pg_search_documents` table, which uses a polymorphic association (`searchable_type` / `searchable_id`), allowing many different models to share a single search index table:

 ```sql
 \d pg_search_documents